sustech-topology/TopCap/Drawing/README.md

 ---

 ### 2. `Graph_MP_tau_dim_var.py`
-This script is designed to study how topological features, extracted from the embedded time series via persistent homology, vary with changes in the time delay (τ) and the embedding dimension (d).
+This script corresponding to Discussion section of the paper is designed to study how topological features, extracted from the embedded time series via persistent homology, vary with changes in the time delay (τ) and the embedding dimension (d).
 Its features include:

 - **Persistent Homology Computation:**
   Uses the Ripser library to compute persistence diagrams on the point clouds obtained from both standard and circular time delay embeddings.
 It then extracts the key metrics: